SamuelSwartzberg/flashcardifying_text_temp/ling/fundamentals/units.md

 The graphemic system is more commonly called a writing system. writing system =syn= script
 The graphemic rule set is more commonly called an orthography.
+Graphemic depth is more commonly called orthographic depth.
+»A phonemic orthography« is the special case of ⟮＿an alphabet＿ specifically⟯ ⟮having no or little orthographic depth⟯.

 #### study